Average Cost of Home Insurance in 2026

 How Much Is Homeowners Insurance for You?

 What you pay for home insurance varies based on personalized factors about you and your home, as well as the coverage type you want.
-Use the calculator below to estimate your annual premium based on factors like location, dwelling coverage and deductible.
+Use the home insurance cost calculator below to estimate your annual premium based on factors like location, dwelling coverage and deductible.
 It's a quick way to see how your choices impact what you pay.

 Home Insurance Calculator